lean-delivery/ansible-development-kit/docs/ansible_style_guide/ansible_style_guide.md

 ## Long strings

-If you write a long string containing whitespaces, it's preferrable to use the "folded scalar" style and omit all special quoting.
-You should break long string into several short ones to improve readability:
+If you write a long string containing whitespaces, it's preferrable to use the "Literal Block Scalar" style and omit all special quoting.
+Values can span multiple lines using `|` or `>`.
+Spanning multiple lines using a "Literal Block Scalar" (|) will include the newlines and any trailing spaces.
+Using a "Folded Block Scalar" (>) will fold newlines to spaces; it’s used to make what would otherwise be a very long line easier to read and edit:

 ```yaml {% raw %}
 java_folder: >-